-We seek to make a significant, positive difference for future generations by helping to solve what we consider to be some our nation’s most important challenges.
-We pursue this work primarily through three initiatives – Rodel Arizona, Rodel Delaware and the Rodel Leadership Institute.
-The Arizona and Delaware initiatives focus on public education in their respective states, and the Rodel Leadership Institute works to support a healthy democracy by improving the quality of public leadership in the U.S. Other areas in which we work include the advancement of nuclear energy because our current technologies (particularly wind, solar and hydro power) will not produce enough energy supply to significantly reduce the use of fossil fuel sources.
-We also invest in programs that support emotional health and wellness, and funding high quality research.
+We seek to make a significant, positive difference for future generations by helping to solve what we consider to be some of our Nation’s most important challenges.
+We pursue this work primarily through three initiatives – Rodel Delaware, the Rodel Institute, and our clean energy work.
+Rodel Delaware’s focus is public education, and the Rodel Institute works to support a healthy democracy by improving the quality of public leadership in the U.S. Our clean energy work focuses on the advancement of nuclear energy because our current technologies (particularly wind, solar and hydro power) will not produce enough energy supply to significantly reduce the use of fossil fuel sources.
+We also invest in programs that support emotional health and wellness, and we fund high quality research.